Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-stake.md

 ## Purchase BNB

-1. Create a BNB address using Metamask.
+1. Create a BNB address using MetaMask.

 2. Purchase BNB at [https://www.binance.com/](https://www.binance.com) and other exchanges.

-3. Send BNB to your Binance Smart Chain (BSC) address from Metamask.
+3. Send BNB to your Binance Smart Chain (BSC) address from MetaMask.

 ## Connect your wallet